PYRAMID MALL PLATTSBURGH

 Although a physical part of the shopping center structure, the Theater Management Services Plattsburgh Cinema I & II had an exterior entrance and could not be accessed from inside the mall.
 The venue would be under the operation of two subsequent owners before it was shuttered, in 1990.

 The shiny new (600,000 square foot) CHAMPLAIN CENTRE NORTH was nearing completion when the official grand re-opening was held for a renovated -and renamed- PYRAMID MALL.
-Rededicated June 21, 1987, CHAMPLAIN CENTRE SOUTH had been given a 3 million dollar face lift.
+Rededicated on June 21, 1987, CHAMPLAIN CENTRE SOUTH had been given a 3 million dollar face lift.
 Its dark, '70s-style decor was brightened up with seventeen new skylights.
 Moreover, new paint, flooring and lighting had been installed.

 Shuttle bus service was instituted between the CHAMPLAIN CENTER NORTH and SOUTH malls, but was soon halted.
 The exodus of stores from the old into the new began with the closings of J.C.
 Penney and Hickory Farms of Ohio, in July 1987.

-A move to market the so-called "south mall" as an upscale outlet-type shopping center got underway in 1991.
+In 1991, the "south mall" began to be promoted as an upscale outlet-type shopping center.
 Stores such as T.J.
 Maxx, Champion, Softbags, Fashion Cents, London Fog and Payless ShoeSource were signed.
 The existing Kmart was expanded at this time by 12,600 square feet, becoming an 83,600 square foot operation.
 It would be converted into a Big Kmart in August 1997.

 The first newly-built store, a (69,000 square foot) Price Chopper supermarket, was dedicated in June of 2000.
 This was joined by a 1-level (115,000 square foot) Lowe's in September 2001.
 Bed, Bath & Beyond (in the original Price Chopper space) opened in October 2003.
-Petco and Rent-A-Center opened for business in February 2004.
-The complex's 43-year-old Kmart was shuttered in April 2018.
+Petco and Rent-A-Center debuted in February 2004.
+The 43-year-old Kmart was shuttered in April 2018.

 Sources: